anacarolinens/anacarolinens/README.md

 </a>

-## :busts_in_silhouette: Contato
+## :busts_in_silhouette: Contact
 <p align="left">
-  💌 Estou sempre disponível para contato, sinta-se à vontade para entrar em contato comigo por meio dos canais abaixo: ⤵️
+  💌 I'm always available for contact, feel free to get in touch with me via the channels below: ⤵️
 </p>

 <p align="left">